platecrits/EdpuzzleTweak/README.md

 Ctrl+J again.
 It will repeat.
 Make sure you are still in the tab or it will not work!
 Also make sure you are actually clicked into the video box.

-Any issues open a pull request!
+Any issues open a issue request!

 Hope you enjoy this program. :)